User interface overview

 Rana Schematisation Editor toolbar

-Open geopackage: Loads your schematisation in the Modeller Interface, directly from the geopackage.
+Load Rana Schematisation: Loads your schematisation in the Rana Desktop Client, directly from locally stored geopackage.

-Remove Rana Model: Removes the schematisation layers from your project.
+Remove Rana Schematisation: Removes the schematisation layers from your project.

 Rana Results Analysis toolbar